ChristopherSparling/Big-5/README.md

 There will be some minor conflicts between the packages and required packages of the above, but these can be ignored.

 And you're done!
 Hit `Ctrl + Shift + Enter` to individually execute the code blocks denoted by the ` ```{r}  ``` ` wrapper or `Ctrl + Alt + P` to execute all code blocks above the cursor

+## Adding Your Test Data
+Appending your personal data for the algorithms to predict on is quite simple:
+1. Open your local copies of `./data/custom_data.csv` and `./notebook.txt`

+2. Observing the headers of the `.csv`, follow the commentary in the codebook and answer all personality and extraneous questions, seperating answers with a single comma.
+> Note: It is important that all 58 columns be provided a value else errors will be thrown due to inconsistent row sizing.
+Obviously the only questions that require a valid answer are the 50 columns prefaced by an O, C, E, A, or N, and the gender column.

+3. Run the report as explained above in _Setup + Running_, your custom set of predictions will be available at the bottom of the report along with other custom users!